nycbeardo/myeleventyblog/Contact.md

 <h1 id="contact">Contact</h1>

- If you want to reach out directly about the content here, to collaborate, or anything else, fill out the form below:
+ If you want to reach out, please fill out the form below:

 <div class="form">